Jesse Marsch: Canada

 On May 13, 2024, Marsch was appointed as head coach of the Canada men's national team, the first American to coach Canada.
 His wages are being partially subsidized by Canadian MLS clubs CF Montréal, Toronto FC and the Vancouver Whitecaps as well as donations from private parties due to the Canadian Soccer Association's financial difficulties.
-His contract lasts through the 2026 FIFA World Cup, where Canada will be a co-host.
+His contract was originally to last through the 2026 FIFA World Cup, where Canada will be a co-host.

+In an April 2025 interview with DARBY, Marsch described taking the Canada job as stepping into a transition phase for the men's national team, with a young core that has moved to major European clubs and now needs leadership to turn promising talent into consistent, high-level performances ahead of the 2026 World Cup on home soil.
+He has said that one of his priorities is to make Canada "the people's team" by connecting the national side to communities across the country, increasing fundraising and government support, and using youth and coaching programs to unite a fragmented soccer landscape while welcoming more dual nationals into what he calls the national team's Canadian "umbrella".
+Marsch has emphasised that many Canadian players were still at a developmental stage for their age when he arrived, arguing that the national setup must raise standards and challenge them more, focusing on mentality, maturity and the pursuit of excellence rather than short-term trophies that do not lead to real improvement for the 2026 World Cup.

+In May 2026, he signed an extension to remain head coach through the 2030 FIFA World Cup.

 Marsch's debut on June 6 was a 4–0 friendly loss to the Netherlands at De Kuip, after which he said that it was important to play the best national teams to improve for the 2026 World Cup.
 Three days later his team drew 0–0 against the number 2 team in the FIFA Men's World Ranking, France, in Bordeaux.

 At the 2024 Copa América in the United States – Canada's first entry in the CONMEBOL competition – Marsch lost 2–0 to World and South American champions Argentina in Canada's opening game, before a 1–0 win over Peru gave him the first victory of his spell.
 A goalless result against Chile in the final group game allowed the Canadians to advance as runners-up, before beating Venezuela on penalties in the quarterfinals.
 After a semifinal elimination by eventual champions Argentina, Canada contested the third place playoff against Uruguay, conceding an added-time equalizer by Luis Suárez and losing on penalties.
 Marsch said that despite the result, his team were ahead of where he thought they would be six weeks into his post.